-Sun TV stock basks in the IPL spotlight
+Sun TV shares bask in the spotlight that is on IPL media rights

 Intense competition, lacklustre advertising revenues and limited market share gains weighed on sentiment for the stock, say analysts.

-Currently, one Sun TV share trades at about 28 times estimated earnings for FY18.
+As on Monday, one Sun TV share traded at about 28 times estimated earnings for FY18.